mmcdonald4tw/tm-css/README.md

 # Threat Modeling - Civil Support Services
 TM-CSS (Threat Modeling - Civil Support Services) is a threat modeling framework designed to be used by local goverments to identify potential threats against communities and plan for mitigating controls.

+Additional use cases:
+* Staffing levels and zone coverage planning for Lawn Enforcement/Fire Rescue agencies.
+* Distributed resource/response planning for neighboring local goverments.
+* Framework to organize and track the existence and accuracy of control evidence (evacuation, emergency response, redundancy plans).

 ## Example Model Diagram - Fictland (The fictional town)
 ![Example Model - Fictland](/samples/example-Fictland.jpg)